315+ Telescopes Ranked

 What can you see?

-The C6R can also show you many of the brightest and most visible galaxies, provided you are under dark skies.
+The C6R can also show me many of the brightest and most visible galaxies, provided I’m under dark skies.
 The dust lanes in galaxies like M64, M82, or M104 can be glimpsed along with many galaxy groups and clusters.
 A few bright spiral galaxies show hints of other details, such as spiral arms, but the C6R lacks the light-gathering ability to use higher power and clearly resolve such details.

 Astrophotography Capabilities